Villicus-np/ID_Assignment_3/README.md

 Know your earth provides insights of global warming and pollution on earth and how we are destroying earth.

 ## Design Process
+In the design process for this assignment, we aimed to portray a minimalistic mood to our users while retaining complex features such as the animated text in the hero images and the overlay effect in the tabs on hover in *index.html* .

 ## Credits
 Template reference from: http://exill.dk/demo/kitzu/template/video.html